Patricia Hackett: Theatre and arts

 Soon after her return to Adelaide, Hackett threw herself into amateur theatre.
 In April 1930 she appeared in the comedy The Truth About Blayds by A. A. Milne, with the Repertory Theatre Group, their first production at the Australia Theatre in Angas Street.
 She appeared in half-a-dozen further Repertory productions in the next three years.

 In April 1934 she founded, and personally funded, in Gawler Place, "The Torch", Adelaide's first intimate theatre.
 The venue, seating 150 persons, was previously a sales showroom with an entrance on Claridge Arcade and stage access from Rundle Street via a narrow right-of-way.
 Membership was one guinea per annum, and entitled the holder to one seat per production and preferential purchase of additional seats for any performance.

 She created a minor furore in September 1934 after receiving an adverse critique in The Advertiser over her performance in Geza Silberer's play Caprice.
 (The News had, as usual, given her glowing, not to say sycophantic, reviews).
 Her response was to fling the contents of a bottle of ink over the hapless journalist Sidney Downer.

-Patricia then peremptorily barred all journalists from The Advertiser from her theatre.
+Hackett then peremptorily barred all Advertiser journalists from her theatre.
 Later that year she took a long sea voyage "for her health", promising that "The Torch" would continue in her absence, but in fact it never reopened.

 In 1938 she published These Little Things, illustrated by Rex Wood, a collection of poems about her life in Adelaide and in the Solomon Islands.

-Patricia's acting was highly stylized, with an exaggerated gracefulness in the grand style, dominating every scene.
+Hackett's acting was highly stylized, with an exaggerated gracefulness in the grand style, dominating every scene.
 She had a priceless collection of authentic Eastern costumes and "hard properties", with which she lavishly decorated her productions, adding to their other-worldly atmosphere.
-In 1944, following her appearance in Gild the Mask Again, Max Harris wrote in On Dit (the University of Adelaide student newspaper) a strident critique of Patricia's histrionic style:
+In 1944, following her appearance in Gild the Mask Again, Max Harris wrote in On Dit (the University of Adelaide student newspaper) a strident critique of Hackett's histrionic style:

 We have now seen Miss Hackett as a Biblical dame, Virgin Mary, a Moon Woman, Salome, a Grey Sword, Queen Elizabeth, and a Renaissance wife.
 It only remains for her to play a Life of Stalin, Diaghilev and Little Nell. ... let the Theatre Guild forget the panther passions of the Hackett demi-monde ... [and place] ... more stress on Theatre and less on Art.

 Hackett sued for libel.
 On the advice of John Reed, Harris made an abject apology, so avoiding a costly lawsuit.
 Worse was to attend him: this happened on the eve of his publication of the Ern Malley poems and the ensuing obscenity trials.